Bus Speed Test

 Watch your speed

-The dial updates live with your speed, distance traveled, and top speed.
+The dial updates live with your speed, distance, and top speed as you ride.

 What Bus Speed Test Does

-Bus Speed Test is a browser-based GPS speedometer designed to be opened on your phone while you're a passenger.
-It uses the same satellite signals your maps app uses to calculate how fast you're moving, then displays the result on a customizable dial.
-Because it runs in your browser, there's nothing to download — just open the site, allow location, and go.
+Bus Speed Test is a free online bus speed check you open on your phone while you ride.
+It reads the same satellite signals your maps app uses to work out how fast you're moving, then shows the result on a dial you can customize.
+There's nothing to download and nothing to sign up for — just open the page, allow location, and go.

 Works in any browser